NormalFlow: Fast, Robust, and Accurate Contact-based Object 6DoF Pose Tracking with Vision-based Tactile Sensors: Method

 \subsection{The NormalFlow Algorithm}

-\wenzhen{I think you should put this at the beginning of this section} \wenzhen{You should make a figure to demonstrate the notations here} Consider a reference sensor frame and a target sensor frame, each characterized by their respective perceived surface normal maps $\mathbf{I} \text{ and } \mathbf{I}'$ as shown in Fig. \ref{fig:method_figure}, which are functions $\mathbb{R}^2 \mapsto \mathbb{R}^3$ mapping pixel coordinates to surface normals.
+Consider a reference sensor frame and a target sensor frame, each characterized by their respective perceived surface normal maps $\mathbf{I} \text{ and } \mathbf{I}'$ as shown in Fig. \ref{fig:method_figure}, which are functions $\mathbb{R}^2 \mapsto \mathbb{R}^3$ mapping pixel coordinates to surface normals.
 Our goal is to estimate the 6DoF transformation from the reference frame to the target frame $(\mathbf{R}_{\bm{\theta}}, \mathbf{t}_{\bm{\theta}})\in SE(3)$, parameterized as $\bm{\theta}=(x, y, z, \theta_x, \theta_y, \theta_z) \in \mathbb{R}^6$.
 The NormalFlow algorithm minimizes the difference between two surface maps within the shared contact region: the transformed reference map $\mathbf{I}$ when applying the 3D transformation to the object, and the target map $\mathbf{I}'$.
 This 3D transformation affects the reference map $\mathbf{I}$ by rotating the normal directions and re-mapping the pixels.
 Therefore, the minimization objective of NormalFlow is:

 where $(u,v)$ is the pixel coordinates.
 The shared contact region $\overline{C}$ is computed as the intersection of the target frame's contact region and the re-mapped contact region in the reference frame.
 The re-mapping function $\mathbf{W}(u, v; \bm{\theta})$ maps pixel coordinates from the reference frame to the target frame by transforming the 3D surface coordinate of the pixels and projects it to 2D: